GerardWassink/SCEPSIS/doc/ControlSignals.md

 ### List of control signals in SCEPSIS

-- **CE** - Counter Enable, the program counter advances to the next instruction
+- **CE** - Counter Enable, the program counter advances one position
+- **CE2** - Counter Enable, the program counter advances two positions
 - **HLT** - stop (or HALT) the processor
 - **INPO** - Set the input register to output, put its on the DAB
 - **INRI** - Set the instruction register to input, to take a value from the DAB